 The Company's operations are located in Georgia.
 Consequently, the Company is exposed to the economic and financial markets of Georgia which display characteristics of an emerging market.
-The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in the Georgia.
-The COVID-19 coronavirus pandemic and war over Ukraine in 2022 have further increased uncertainty in the business environment.
+The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Georgia.